 There are ways to get rid of mosquitoes naturally.
 That is the point of interest.
 We want to get rid of mosquitoes but we also want to avoid the use of toxic chemicals.
 The easiest and natural ways to get rid of mosquitoes is by use of natural essential oils such as lavender oil, clove, and garlic, camphor and coffee grounds.
 90 percent of the periods we experience mosquito bites is at night during our sleep.
 So a very efficient way of keeping mosquitoes away is by use of mosquito nets.

 Mosquitoes propagate with an egg and larval stage.
-Water is very essential for the survival for this process.
+Water is essential for the survival of this process.
 So mosquitoes breed on stagnant water.
 This explains the increase in the vector’s population around stagnant water.
-In our homes, one place prone to be wet and have stagnant water is our bathroom and toilet.
+In our homes, one place prone to be wet and have stagnant water in our bathroom and toilet.
 There are ways to get rid of mosquitoes in the bathrooms.